RZomerman/AZCleanup/README.md

 Remove a lock (only possible if a single lock on the resource exists and the lock scope is the resource) RemoveResourceLock -Resource $Resource (-ForResourceGroup) if $Resource is a ResourceGroup

+Quick Fix Example:
+   If you want to delete all unused disks (in a resource group or subscription), you can pipe the output to a remove command

+   Get-UnattachedDisks -ResourceGroup MyRG | Remove-AzDisk

+This will run a delete command against every disk.. appending -Force will remove the verification for every deletion

+If you have a lot of disks, and you are sure on the disks to be deleted run it as a job for speeding up the deletion:

+   Get-UnattachedDisks -ResourceGroup MyRG | Remove-AzDisk -Force -AsJob

+You can retrieve the job status through:

+   Get-Job